 Anatomy and Development of the Mouth and Teeth

-Children's teeth begin developing in the fetus.
+Teeth begin developing in the fetus.
 Good nutrition from the mother during pregnancy is important in the development of the teeth.
 The mother's diet should have adequate amounts of calcium, phosphorus, vitamin C, and vitamin D. Certain medications, such as tetracycline, should not be taken by the mother while she is pregnant as these can cause discoloration to the developing teeth of the embryo.
 There are four main stages of development of the tooth:

 The first stage begins in the fetus at about six weeks of age.
 This is when the basic substance of the tooth forms.

 Next, the hard tissue that surrounds the teeth is formed, around three to four months of gestation.

 After the child is born, the next stage occurs when the tooth actually protrudes through the gum.